 Pang is an important place where you can find food and accommodation at least before Rumtse – Upshi, which does have very basic and limited guesthouses.

-If you are running late, then at Rumtse – Upshi as well you are likely to be unlucky on accommodation front.
-Hence, if you think you have gone late and don’t want to carry on till Leh in dark, I will suggest you stay at Pang only and thoroughly enjoy the rest of the colorful journey in next day’s daylight.
-It will be totally worth.
+If you are running late, then at Rumtse – Upshi as well you are likely to be unlucky on the accommodation front.
+Hence, if you think you have gone late and don’t want to carry on till Leh in the dark, I will suggest you stay at Pang only and thoroughly enjoy the rest of the colorful journey in the next day’s daylight.
+It will be worth.

 Some of the dhabha have electricity arranged from transit camps or battery backups, so, you may charge your phone or camera here.
 Also, the army transit camp may have a phone to call back home in case of an emergency.

 In case of any medical emergency on Manali Leh Highway, you can get help at the Pang army transit camp.

 Moore Plains or More Plains or Morey Plains | Altitude: 4730 Mtrs